David-Carlson/David-Carlson.github.io/_posts/2022-02-15-battleship.md

 <!--more-->

 I was inspired by one of my favorite programming related websites - [Data Genetics](https://datagenetics.com/blog/december32011/index.html), which describes on a high level a system of alternately *Hunting* for ships until you hit one, then *Targeting* the ship until it sinks.
+Lacking any actual implementation, I created my own based in Python and Numpy.

 {% include image-grid2.html image-set=page.initial-board class="col-sm-6 col-xs-12" %}